Yukiko Kai: Style of works

 Kai read Japanese fantastic novels and works such as those by Tatsuhiko Shibusawa, Hideo Nakai (JA) and Kunio Tsukamoto (JA) etc. She was largely affected by these fantastic works.
 Kai wrote various genres of manga stories.
 But she loved Fantasy and Science fiction.
 Many of her works are classified in these genres.

 Works

 Princess comics

-There are nine books of Yukiko Kai published by Akita Shoten.
+There are nine books of Yukiko Kai published in Princess comics by Akita Shoten.

 Akita bunko

 There are six bunkobon books of Yukiko Kai published by Akita Shoten.
 In this bunkobon version, even if the title of book is same as that of Princess comics version, the stories contained are different.